zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “licensed practical nurse” is someone who works w ith a registered nurse – someone who doesn’t have the same amount of trainin g as a registered nurse.
 An “emergency room nurse” is someone who works, log ically, in an emergency room.
 An “emergency room” is the place in a hospita l where you go when you need medical treatment or to be seen by a doctor im mediately.
 If you break your leg or burn your hand, you would go to the emergenc y room so that they could look at you right away.
 There are nurses who are sp ecialists in that area.

 An “operating room nurse” is someone who works with  doctors who are doing surgeries.
-An “operating room” is a place where the  doctor will usually take a knife and cut you open or somehow make a hole in yo ur body to try to fix what’s wrong with your body.
+An “operating room” is a place where the  doctor will usually take a knife and cut you open or somehow make a hole in your body to try to fix what’s wrong with your body.
 When the doctor goes inside y our body somehow to fix you, that is called an “operation,” and it typicall y happens in an “operating room.”

 “Intensive” or “critical care” refers to when you a re very sick, close to dying, and the hospital needs to watch you very carefully.
 Tha t’s called “intensive (intensive) care” or “critical (critical) care.”
 Again, there a re nurses that specialize or are experts in that one area.
 There are also “home care  nurses.”
 A home care nurse is someone who goes to your house or apartment or c ondominium, or wherever you live, and gives you help there – takes care of you there.
 You may be there because you can’t go to the hospital.
 More typicall y it’s for someone who was in a hospital and is then sent home but needs some add itional help from the nurse.